Walliee/vTweet-2/README.md

 VTweet by Srujan Saggam and Anshul Mehra
 ======

-VTweet is a social networking site powered by AWS(EC2, S3, Elastic Beanstalk, Cloudfront, RDS).
-It creates an ultimate social networking experience by sharing videos over your social network.
+TwitTube is a social networking website that lets you share video messages with your friends and get their reactions as video mesagges.
+You can login using your Facebook and Google accounts.
+This web service is powered by Amazon AWS.
+Services used are Amazon EC2, S3, Transcoder, SNS.